Skip to Main content

 Ethical processes

-When we use storytelling, we follow the same principles as outlined in our Codes of Professional practice.
+When we share stories, we follow the same principles as outlined in our Codes of Professional practice.

 If you’re gathering and sharing stories for evaluation or research, you need to make sure: